-Last but not least, there are still some Kickstarters out there that go live without reviews.
+There are still some Kickstarters out there that go live without reviews.
 I don’t believe reviewers are the gatekeepers that they used to be, but it’s still a gigantic red flag when a campaign has no reviews.
 (Product-market fit, I believe, is more relevant than reviews, but I spent basically five points on that already.)
 You need social proof and reviewers act as testimonials to the quality of your product.

 You need to print a few copies of your game from a print-on-demand supplier to send to reviewers.
 Thankfully, it’s easier than it’s ever been to get started with the actual printing process.
 For that matter, you can reach out to the majority of small reviewers by Twitter DM.
 The cost is relatively low compared to the rest of your project and the consequences of not having any reviews are too severe.